davenuman/slides-drupalcon-barcelona/content.md

 ???
  -
-Never know how sandboxes might be used... or what mess they might become.
+Never know how sandboxes might be used ...or what mess they might become.

+Raise hand if you support your dev team's sandboxes.
+Many ways to do it.
+LAMP
+MAMP
+Vagrant
+Aquia dev
+AWS

 ---
 ## Introducing Docker